ANNI69/SyncBeat---Music-Player/README.md

 ## Contributing

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
+2. Create a new branch:
 3. Make changes, commit, and push.
 4. Submit a pull request.